thephpleague/period/docs/5.0/chart/labels.md

 <?php
 const RomanNumber::UPPER = 1;
 const RomanNumber::LOWER = 2;
-public function RomanNumber::startingAt(): string; //returns the first decimal number to be used public function RomanNumber::startsWith(): self;  //returns a new object with a new starting decimal number public function RomanNumber::withLetterCase(int $lettercase): self;  //returns a new object with a new letter casing public function RomanNumber::isUpper(): bool;  //Tells whether the roman letter is upper cased. public function RomanNumber::isLower(): bool;  //Tells whether the roman letter is lower cased.
+public readonly DecimalNumber RomanNumber::decimalNumber; //returns the first decimal number to be used public function RomanNumber::startsWith(): self;  //returns a new object with a new starting decimal number public function RomanNumber::withLetterCase(int $lettercase): self;  //returns a new object with a new letter casing public function RomanNumber::isUpper(): bool;  //Tells whether the roman letter is uppercase.
 ~~~

 ## AffixLabel